Create unit tests

 to call third party data sources from within your app functions, you need to overwrite its implementation in your unit tests.

-The generated test file is already containing the following code snippet, which overwrites the global fetch
+The generated test file already contains the following code snippet, which overwrites the global fetch

 function with the mocked fetchMock